 Seville has an international airport, and you can fly in from many destinations in Europe or other places in the world.

 The airport is located about 7 miles from the city center.
-Take a bus, or a taxi, into the center.
+Take a bus, or a taxi, into the center, or book a transfer.

 You can drive to Seville if you are planning a road trip through Spain or through Andalusia.